amethyst/website/src/content/blog/twia-14.md

 +++
-title = "This week in Amethyst 14" description = "What happened this week: asset loading, skyboxes, fronts, working groups" date = 2018-11-11
+title = "This week in Amethyst 14" description = "What happened this week: asset loading, skyboxes, fonts, working groups" date = 2018-11-11
 [extra]
 author = "torkleyy"